 King 5 News, Nov.
 10, 2010

-Now for a look at what was happening approximately 2 years ago, and a step by step transformation of momentum from defeat to victory from the perspective of Backbone Campaign & Mosquito Fleet:
+Now for a look at what was happening approximately 2 years prior to our direct action campaign, and a step by step transformation of momentum from defeat to victory from the perspective of Backbone Campaign & Mosquito Fleet:

 Anti-bills appear doomed